 Single people don’t need Life Insurance

 Not true, Life Insurance is for everybody.
 Single people need insurance to secure their debts and bills.
 An insurance plan that covers mortgages, debt, medical and funeral bills are necessary for people without dependents.
 Life Insurance also secures a financial plan for the future and covers retirement bills.
 Life Insurance also protects the descendant’s family from medical and funeral expenses.
-Single people can also have insurance that covers their parents.
+Single people can also have funeral insurance that covers their parents.
 Aviva life insurance products include Retirement Plans, Savings Plans, and Wealth Growth Plans which can be helpful to single people.

 Homemakers don’t need Life Insurance

 Untrue, Homemakers need Life Insurance as well.
 Non-working individuals are usually not covered with life insurance.
 The worth of a homemaker is higher than estimated.
-The homemaker’s value includes child care, chef duties, maid services, counsellor and more.
+The homemaker’s value includes child care, chef duties, maid services, counselor and more.
 To replace this service is very expensive; life insurance can cover these costs after passing away of a homemaker.
 Aviva Life Insurance highly recommends Life Insurance for homemakers when kids are involved.
 Hence, it is essential to cover homemakers with life insurance.

 Life Insurance has zero returns